 Even if historic pirates did keep parrots, there are no documented names for these pets.
 One reason could be that pirates didn’t even name their parrots.
 After all, most of them would have been kept as cargo before getting traded in the Old World.
 There are a couple of parrots that can be found in fiction, however:

-- Cap’n Flint in Treasure Island, who was named after Long John Silver’s previous pirate captain.
+- Cap’n Flint in Treasure Island was named after Long John Silver’s previous pirate captain.

-- Cotton’s parrot in Pirates of the Caribbean, who does not have an official name.
+- Cotton’s parrot in Pirates of the Caribbean doesn’t have an official name.

-- Potty the Parrot in Spongebob Squarepants, which is the fake green parrot sidekick of Patchy the Pirate.
+- Potty, the Parrot in Spongebob Squarepants, is the fake green parrot sidekick of Patchy the Pirate.
 Its name is a play on “Polly,” a popular parrot name.